NosajGithub/stock-quote-slackbot/README.md

   ````

 3. Configure rtmbot ([Slack instructions](https://api.slack.com/bot-users).)
  Go to Slack integrations, make a new Slackbot, and grab the token.
-You'll get to choose your bot's name and icon.
+You get to choose your bot's name and icon.
- Also, you'll pick a trigger word in the rtmbot.conf file.
+ Also, pick a trigger word in the rtmbot.conf file.

   ````
   cp example-config/rtmbot.conf .